zangell44/ds-hiring-guide/README.md

 You probably have a LinkedIn account already.
 If you don't have one yet, get one.

+**What to do**

-**What to do:** Create or polish your LinkedIn account.
+Create or polish your LinkedIn account.
 You should think about your LinkedIn profile the same way an ambitious person thinks about what to wear in an office: _dress for the job you want, not the job you have._

 Here's a list of common LinkedIn profile mistakes.